Skamania Lodge: Hiking Wind Mountain and Finding Community

 None of it has been linear.
 I fail often.
 I try things that don’t work.
 I take risks that feel uncomfortable.
 Sometimes I succeed, sometimes I fall flat, but the motion forward is what matters.

-Every trip, every time I try, it becomes another chapter in this book of life.
+Every trip, every time I try, it becomes steps….